Skip to content

 File sink is unavailable in the browser environment.

-LogTape provides a file sink through a separate package @logtape/file:
+LogTape provides file sinks through a separate package @logtape/file:

 deno add jsr:@logtape/file